-More than two months into the worst pandemic to strike the United States in a century, the nation is experiencing hotspots even as the virus subsides in other regional epicenters.
+More than four months into the worst pandemic to strike the United States in a century, the nation is experiencing hotspots even as the virus subsides in other regional epicenters.

 As the virus spreads throughout the nation, it creates the need to shift essential supplies and products to where they are required most.
 The ability to respond to rapidly changing demands is a hallmark of U.S. freight railroads.
 In this capacity, the nation’s freight railroads and rail workers provide a critical — yet often unseen and unsung — service to ensure continued delivery of essential goods needed for human health and safety.